 On the offensive side of the ball for coach of the East, NFL veteran George Teague and one-time professional Tony Banks got the most out of the quarterbacks on the roster, specifically speaking Indiana commit Austin King and Florida Atlantic commit Daniel Parr.

-Anchored by linemen TCU commit Jozie Milton, Nebraska commit Christian Gaylord and McNeese State commit Grant Burguillos, Army commit Calen Taylor, Mississippi State commit Jonnas Spivey and Indiana State commit Dante Jones did well.
+Anchored by linemen TCU commit Jozie Milton, Nebraska commit Christian Gaylord and McNeese State commit Grant Burguillos, Army commit Calen Taylor, Mississippi State commit Jonnas Spivey and Indiana State commit Dante Jones opened up some eyes.

 The accomplishments of McCleskey were well-documented.
 With the help of Utah State commit William Auwae, Boise State commit Brett Rypien and SMU commit Ben Hicks connected with Louisville commit Dahu Green and San Jose State commit Nico Lima.

-NFL veteran Brian Dawkins helped on defense for the West with Nebraska commit Avery Anderson, Clemson commit Brian Dawkins Jr., San Diego State commit Davis Lewis and McNeese State commit Sage Seay.
-In the end, however, the day belonged to Lil Sho.
+NFL veteran Brian Dawkins helped coach defense for the West, with Nebraska commit Avery Anderson winning Defensive MVP.
+Clemson commit Brian Dawkins Jr., San Diego State commit Davis Lewis and McNeese State commit Sage Seay did well, worth noting.